Schedule a Speaker for Your Next Event

 Prior to teaching at Northern Essex, Budzyna taught elementary school for eight years and opened a private kindergarten program in West Newbury, Massachusetts based on Howard Gardner’s Theory of Multiple Intelligences.
 She is the co-owner of Acting Out Productions, an acting studio for students ages 4-17 located at the Tannery in Newburyport.

-Amy Callahan is a professor in the English Department and the coordinator of the Journalism/Communication Program at Northern Essex Community College.
+Prior to being named interim dean of liberal arts in June of 2019, Amy Callahan was a professor in the English Department and the coordinator of the Journalism/Communication Program at Northern Essex Community College.
 Before joining the NECC faculty in 2000, she worked for more than ten years as a journalist and editor, including writing for the Boston Globe, the Holyoke Transcript-telegram, and the Vineyard Gazette, where she received honors from the New England Press Association.
 She is also the former managing editor of the Columbia University record, published by Columbia University’s Office of Public Affairs in New York City.
 She holds an M.F.A. in writing from Columbia University and a B.A. in journalism from Northeastern University.

 Lizzie Linn Casanave

-Lizzie Linn Casanave has been teaching Philosophy for over 10 years.
+Lizzie has been teaching Philosophy for over 10 years.
+She loves lighting a spark in the mind of her students relating to the excitement of wrestling with big ideas, learning how to be better thinkers and thus living life more fully and consciously.
 She received her BA in Philosophy/Religion and World Perspectives and her MA in Critical and Creative Thinking.
-She is also the Study Abroad Short Course Coordinator at NECC.
-She currently teaches Practical Logic, Introduction to Philosophy, Introduction to Ethics and First Year Seminar.
-Her curriculum also includes a workshop on “The Science of Happiness” which looks at happiness through the lens of positive psychology.
+Her classes include: Practical Logic, Introduction to Philosophy, Introduction to Ethics and Psychology of Success.
+Her curriculum includes a workshop on “The Science of Happiness” which looks at happiness through the lens of positive psychology.
+Lizzie also runs her own company that specializes in corporate training and focuses on topics such as happiness in the workplace, business communication, conflict resolution, critical and creative problem solving, mindfulness, embracing diversity, business ethics and time management.

 Coordinator, Criminal Justice Program